 About

-Award-winning poet Stuart Barnes was born in Hobart, educated at Monash University, Melbourne and lives in Rockhampton, Australia.
-His second book, Like to the Lark, was published by Upswell Publishing in 2023.
-His first book, Glasshouses (UQP, 2016), won the 2015 Arts Queensland Thomas Shapcott Prize, was commended for the 2016 FAW Anne Elder Award and shortlisted for the 2017 ASAL Mary Gilmore Award.
+Stuart Barnes was born in Tasmania, educated at Monash University, Victoria and lives in Queensland, Australia.
+His first book, Glasshouses (UQP, 2016), was awarded the 2015 Arts Queensland Thomas Shapcott Poetry Prize, commended in the 2016 FAW Anne Elder Award and shortlisted for the 2017 ASAL Mary Gilmore Award.
+His second book, Like to the Lark (Upswell Publishing, 2023), was awarded the 2023 Wesley Michel Wright Prize in Poetry, shortlisted for the 2024 Australian Literature Society Gold Medal and highly commended in the 2024 NSW Premier’s Literary Awards Kenneth Slessor Prize for Poetry.